acerv/acerv.github.io/docs/test_with_kirk_qemu_support.md

 ## Executing kirk

-Now that we have both initrafs and kernel images, we can use [kirk] to run commands inside virtual machine.
+Now that we have both FS and kernel images, we can use [kirk] to run commands inside virtual machine.

         export IMAGE=$BUILDROOT/output/images/rootfs.ext2
         export KERNEL=$BUILDROOT/output/images/bzImage

         kirk -s qemu:image=$IMAGE:kernel=$KERNEL:user=root:prompt='# ':options='-append "rootwait root=/dev/vda console=ttyS0" -net nic,model=virtio -net user' \
-             -c "ls -la" \
+             -c "ls -la /" \
              -v

-Notice that we specified `prompt='# '`, since first busybox prompt string is `# `.
-This is really important because first prompt is used by [kirk] to recognize if we logged in.
+Notice that we specified `prompt='# '`, since the first busybox prompt string is `# `.
+This is really important because first prompt string is used by [kirk] to recognize if we logged in or not.

-The option `-append "rootwait root=/dev/vda console=ttyS0"` is needed to tell kernel what is our root device and what is our console, `-net nic,model=virtio -net user` is needed in order to communicate with network.
+The option `-append "rootwait root=/dev/vda console=ttyS0"` is needed to tell kernel what is our root device and what is our serial console, `-net nic,model=virtio -net user` is needed in order to communicate with network.